 Recent Talks: Civil Rights and Responsibility

 During “Freedom Summer,” 1964, three brave young men, James E. Chaney, Michael Schwerner, and Andrew Goodman volunteered through the Congress Of Racial Equality (“CORE”) to help African Americans in Mississippi gain the right to vote.
 They were murdered in cold-blood.
 In this internationally acclaimed presentation, Barry tells the story of a teacher, three high school students, and a dynamic newspaperman bringing about justice in a 41-year-old crime.
 Barry created and led a diverse group that helped persuade the State of Mississippi to reopen the country’s most notorious cold case – a case that was closed with the conviction of an unrepentant Ku Klux Klan leader.
-Barry Bradford, who persuaded the Klan leader to allow Barry to interview him, the only interview the man had given before or since.
+Barry Bradford persuaded the Klan leader to give him the only interview the man had given before or since.
 It was a decision he would come to regret.

 IS IT EVER TOO LATE TO DO THE RIGHT THING?: THE MURDER OF MEDGAR EVERS AND THE 30 YEAR QUEST FOR JUSTICE